getzola/after-dark/README.md

 codeblock = true
 ```

-### LaTex MathJax Support
+### LaTex Support

-To enable LaTeX support, set the following in your `config.toml`:
+To enable LaTeX support with MathJax, set the following in your `config.toml`:

 ```toml
 [extra]